momentum-mod/docs/content/docs/guide/mapping/hammer_plus_plus_setup.md

 4. Open Hammer++ and the content from these games should load now.

 {{< hint danger >}}
-**Warning:** If Hammer++ crashes on startup, you may have to delete the particles folders that were extracted from the .vpk files.
+If Hammer++ crashes on startup, you may have to delete the particles folders that were extracted from the .vpk files.
 {{< /hint >}}

 ## Lights.rad Setup